laserpants/code-overload/README.md

 Functional programming favors construction over mutation, and we think of a program more as a series of transformations.
 Thus, an important tool in functional programming is function composition, i.e., the process of applying one function to the output of another.

+For someone who comes from an imperative language background, programming in pure functional style can require a change in perspective.

 #### Pure functions

 The term *pure* is often used to describe a property of expressions in the domain of functional programming.
 For a function to be considered pure,